Europe proposes to ban all Russian oil imports by the end of the year

 Two other lenders were also included in the new bank sanctions as well as three state broadcasters (Rossiya 24, RTR-Planeta and TV Centre International), army officers and other individuals accused of war crimes.

-A day earlier Russian President Vladimir Putin sent a law to the Duma that would sanctions people, companies and countries associated with the new sanctions and cut them off from supplies of Russia’s raw materials.
-So far the sanctions regime on Russia have been limited as Europe remains heavily dependent on Russian supplies of many raw materials, which have been exempted.
-Putin added that the Russian counter sanctions would, “greatly increase the costs of European citizens.”
+A day earlier, Russian President Vladimir Putin sent a law to the Duma that would sanction people, companies and countries associated with the new sanctions and cut them off from supplies of Russia’s raw materials.
+So far, the sanctions regime on Russia have been limited as Europe remains heavily dependent on Russian supplies of many raw materials, which have been exempted.
+Putin added that the Russian counter-sanctions would, “greatly increase the costs of European citizens.”

 Russia cut Poland and Bulgaria off from gas deliveries starting on April 27 after both refused to pay for gas in rubles, as demanded by a presidential decree earlier in the month.

-The ban will have little effect on Poland as it is due to see a new pipeline that connects it to the Norwegian gas fields come online in October just as the next heating season starts.
+The ban will have little effect on Poland as a new pipeline that connects it to the Norwegian gas fields is set to come online in October just as the next heating season starts.
 Bulgaria is much more dependent on Russian gas and also had its supplies cut off, but says that it has enough in storage for the meantime and will source gas from Germany to make up the shortfall.

-Putin’s counter sanctions decree will be ready in ten days from May 3 and come into force with its publication.
+Putin’s counter-sanctions decree will be ready in ten days from May 3 and come into force with its publication.
 It is intended to give Moscow the power to sow chaos across markets as it could at any moment halt exports or tear up contracts with an entity or individual included in its own sanctions list.

 The Russian president said the new decree was a reaction to the “illegal actions of the United States and its allies,” meant to deprive "the Russian Federation, citizens of the Russian Federation and Russian legal entities of property rights or the restricting their property rights.”